zphixon/black-dwarf/README.md

 # black dwarf

-*a build system for C from the end of the universe*
+*a build system for C from the end of the universe (note: all that exists so far is a half-done toml parser and the deranged musings of someone who really dislikes makefiles)*

 What was once a brightly shining star burns no longer.
 It has ceased to fuse atoms and the last of its life-giving energy has radiated away into space.
 All